CLANCY OVERELL | Editor | CONTACT

 Newcastle steelworker, Gary Johns (42), has found himself thinking about the best years of his life again.
 The nineties.

-Knowing that he’ll be in an emotional mood for the rest of the afternoon, Mr Johns says he can’t help but shake the guitar riff from Silverchair’s ‘Freak’ out of his head.
+Knowing that he’ll be in an emotional mood for the next couple days, Mr Johns says he can’t help but shake the guitar riff from Silverchair’s ‘Freak’ out of his head.

 “It was a beautiful time to be a Novacastrian” he says, fighting back tears.